jack-s5/cta-project/L-ridership_graph/L-ridership_graph.md

     stat = "identity"
   ) +
   labs(
-    title = "Ridership of 'L' Lines (& Loop Stations) in 2022", y = "Total Riders",
+    title = "The Red & Blue Lines Have Far and Away the\nHighest Ridership of CTA 'L' Lines", y = "Total Riders",
     x = ""
   ) +